Silver Pothos (Scindapsus pictus) Care Indoors, Propagation, Problems and Remedies

 Where to Buy

-Scindapsus pictus (Silver Vine) prefers medium to bright, indirect light away from direct sunlight, moderately warm and humid conditions and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.
+Silver Pothos flourishes in medium to bright indirect light (filtered light), moderate warmth of 15-290C, humidity of 50-55% and moderately moist, rich, well-drained, all purpose soil coupled with monthly feeding during the growing season.

 Light Requirements

-Scindapsus pictus grow best in medium to bright, indirect light away from direct sunlight.
-Some Satin Pothos can tolerate lower light but the variegation will fade in poor light.
+Silver Pothos grow best in medium to bright indirect light.
+Keep it away from direct sunlight.
+Some Silver Pothos can tolerate lower light but the variegation will fade in poor light.

 The more variegated types require more light to maintain the variegation.
-The plants can also grow under a grow light where the natural lighting is not adequate.
+Where the natural lighting is not adequate, you may grow these plants under grow lights.
+Check out these full spectrum grow lights on Amazon.

 Watering

-Water Scindapsus pictus liberally during the growing season while allowing the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Silver Pothos liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Decrease watering during the cold season to keep the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to root-rot disease and eventual death of the plant.
+Ascertain that the pot has a drainage hole to prevent the soil from getting soggy soil as it may result in root-rot and eventual loss of the plant.

 Temperature and Humidity